yugan6669/macaddrestapi/README.md

 Step 4: Writing Bash script to build the Docker image and run the container as well

+ case1: If you have MAC Addresses list in macaddress.txt file

+                           $bash macaddress.sh
+                           Please Enter  Your API Key: <API_KEY>
+ case2:
  When you run the script it will prompt user to enter the API Key and MAC Address

                            $bash macaddress.sh